lena-larionova/docs.konghq.com/app/gateway/2.6.x/plan-and-deploy/kubernetes-deployment-options.md

 ### Feature availability

-Some Kong Enterprise features are not available in DB-less deployments.
+Some Enterprise features are not available in DB-less deployments.
 Use a database-backed deployment if you want to use:

 * Dev Portal